dvoros/dvoros.github.io/content/posts/breaking-the-rules-of-hueforge.md

 ### 1. Vector Image

-First I create a special SVG with `path` objects only, where the `id` of objects encodes information about what color combinations will be needed to achieve the desired color.
+First I create a special SVG, where the `id` of objects encodes information about what color combinations will be needed to achieve the desired color.
 For example, `3w_2r` means 3 layers of `w`hite and 2 layers of `r`ed.